A Guide To PFAS Treatment In Drinking Water

 New and emerging technologies offer alternatives to thermal degradation, including:

-• Supercritical Water Oxidation (SCWO): high temperatures (374°C) and pressure oxidizes organic compounds like PFAS.
-The SCWO process can effectively destroy PFAS, though it struggles with high concentrations of salt and requires pretreatment.
+• Supercritical water oxidation (SCWO): High temperatures (374°C) and pressure oxidize organic compounds like PFAS.
+The SCWO process can effectively destroy PFAS, though it struggles with high salt concentrations and requires pretreatment.

-• Photocatalytic Defluorination: photocatalysis uses light-activated catalysts like titanium dioxide to generate reactive species that can degrade PFAS.
-This method has relatively low energy requirements, but its PFAS destruction rates have been significantly lower than other technologies like EO.
+• Photocatalytic defluorination: Photocatalysis uses light-activated catalysts like titanium dioxide to generate reactive species that can degrade PFAS.
+This method has relatively low energy requirements, but its PFAS destruction rates have been significantly lower than those of other technologies like EO.

 Environmental Considerations For PFAS Destruction